 Chromium is a naturally occurring metal present in ore deposits and rock types found in the nearby San Rafael Mountains, which make up a large portion of the Upland basin area that recharges the District's Upland groundwater wells.
 As a result, chromium (including Cr6) is present in some of the District's Upland basin wells.
 On July 1, 2014, the State of California enacted a new MCL for Cr6 in drinking water of 10 ppb, previously regulated under the Total Chromium MCL of 50 ppb.
-However, the MCL was withdrawn on September 11, 2017, pending further evaluation and re-establishment of a new Cr6 MCL by the State Water Resources Control Board (SWRCB).
-In March of 2022, the SWRCB released an administrative draft Cr6 MCL of 10 ppb.
-As part of the proposed regulatory revisions, small water systems such as the District will have a 3-year compliance schedule once the official rule making process is complete, which could occur by summer 2023.
+The MCL was later withdrawn on September 11, 2017, pending further evaluation by the State Water Resources Control Board (SWRCB).
+In June of 2023, the SWRCB released an administrative draft Cr6 MCL of 10 ppb.
+As part of the proposed regulatory revisions, small water systems such as the District would have a 3-year compliance schedule once the official rulemaking process is complete.